davitJabushanuri/vscode/extensions/chat/readme.md

 > [!TIP]
 > Use the `CMD/CTRL + Shift + P` shortcut to open the command palette and type "Cline: Open In New Tab" to open the extension as a tab in your editor.
 This lets you use Cline side-by-side with your file explorer, and see how he changes your workspace more clearly.
+> Use the `CMD/CTRL + Shift + P` shortcut to open the command palette and type "Kodik: Open In New Tab" to open the extension as a tab in your editor.
+This lets you use Kodik side-by-side with your file explorer, and see how it changes your workspace more clearly.

 ---